Harian Rakjat

 Harian Rakjat (Harian Rakyat) was an Indonesian newspaper published by the Communist Party of Indonesia (PKI) from 1951 to 1965.
-The Harian Rakjat motto was "Untuk rakjat hanya ada satu harian, Harian Rakjat!" ('For the people there is only one daily, Harian Rakjat!').
+The Harian Rakjat motto was "Untuk rakjat hanya ada satu harian, Harian Rakjat!" (lit.
+'For the people there is only one daily, People's Daily!').
 Harian Rakyat was managed by Njoto as a member of the editorial board and Mula Naibaho as editor in chief.

 History

 Early history

 Harian Rakjat was first published on 31 January 1951, and was originally named Soeara Rakyat (lit.
 'People's Voice').
 In its heyday, Harian Rakjat was the most popular political newspaper ever published in Indonesia, with average circulation of 23,000 copies in the 1950s and 1960s.
 The newspaper was sold at a retail and subscription price of Rp 0.60 and Rp 14.5 a month, respectively.